 As one of the Georgia vacation spots with the most to do and see, you'll want to plan an entire weekend in the Helen area.
 Spending at least 3 days and 2 nights at the cabins will give your family the opportunity to explore everything that they desire without becoming burned out, while still being able to relax, unwind, and bond together.

 Comparison Dimension: Accessibility

-Georgia aquarium - The Georgia Aquarium is located on Baker Street, right in the heart of Atlanta.
-Those from out of time will need to map out their trip, but locals can reach the aquarium via MARTA or other public transportation.
+The Georgia Aquarium is located on Baker Street, right in the heart of Atlanta.
+Those from out of town will need to map out their trip, but locals can reach the aquarium via MARTA or other public transportation.
 Your travel mechanism comes down to personal preference and convenience.